- Sleepwalking is a sleep disorder involving walking or other behaviors during sleep.

 Anticipatory awakening is waking someone up shortly before a potential sleepwalking episode is likely to occur.
 Because sleepwalking is connected to a specific sleep stage, it often happens around the same time each night.
 Waking someone up just before that time can prevent them from having the partial awakening that can provoke sleepwalking.

 Anticipated awakening has been effective in helping many children stop sleepwalking.
 It may be useful for others but has not been carefully studied in adult patients.

 Sleep hygiene refers to a person’s sleep-related environment and habits.
-Poor sleep hygiene, such as having an inconsistent sleep schedule or drinking caffeine or alcohol close to bedtime, can contribute to sleeping problems and sleep deprivation.
+Poor sleep hygiene, such as having an inconsistent sleep schedule or drinking caffeine or alcohol close to bedtime can contribute to sleeping problems and sleep deprivation.
 Additionally it’s important to use the best mattress for your needs, taking into account your sleeping position and body type.

 Improving sleep hygiene encourages more stable and dependable sleep while reducing the risk of sleep deprivation that can trigger sleepwalking.

 Cognitive behavioral therapy (CBT) is a form of talk therapy that counteracts negative thoughts and actions.
 CBT for insomnia (CBT-I) has demonstrated effectiveness in improving sleep, often by reframing how a person thinks about sleep.
 Adaptations of CBT exist for stress and anxiety, and careful application of CBT, including relaxation techniques, may help prevent stress-related episodes of sleepwalking.

 When other treatments are not effective, medications may be considered to try to stop sleepwalking.
 Examples include benzodiazepines and antidepressants.
 Early research has indicated that melatonin may be helpful in addressing sleepwalking as well.